chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ```

 ### VM Deployment
-However, before we can create the virtual machine, we must first "read" the parameters to populate the azuredeploy.parameters.json file.
+However, before we can create the Virtual Machine, we must first "read" the parameters to populate the azuredeploy.parameters.json file.

 ```
 vmSize =